mimaya/katacoda-scenarios/Kubernete1/step12.md

 Note:
-- PV can use "storageClassName: vol1-hostfile-demo" attribute
+- PV can use "storageClassName: pv-demo" attribute
 - A PV of a particular class can only be bound to PVCs requesting that class
 - If PVC request with no storage class then only PV with no storage class can be available